pantrypoints/sp/content/en/research/euler/mechanica2/chapter-04b2.md

 weight: 4
 description: "Motion is the translation of a body from the place it occupies to another place.
 True rest is a body remaining at the same place."
 author: "Euler"
-c: "darkgoldenrod"
+c: "firebrick"
+draft: true
 ---

-PROPOSITION 95.
+## PROPOSITION 95.
 Problem.

 856. If a body moving on a surface is acted on by any forces, to define the normal forces, evidently the normal force pressing [on the surface], the deflecting force [in the tangent plane normal to the curve], and the force along the tangent, with all arising from resolution.

-Solution.
+### Solution

 Whatever the forces acting should be, these can be reduced to three forces, the